AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 ## Export list data {#export-list}

->[!CONTEXTUALHELP]
->id="acw_list_export"
->title="Export the list"
->abstract="Click **Export** to download the list data as a CSV file.
-Only the rows currently loaded in the list and the columns displayed on screen are exported.
-The current search and filters are applied to the export."

 You can export data from any list screen including tracking logs.
 To export a list, follow these steps:

 1. Open the list you want to export.